Welcome to today's edition of the Rush 24-7 podcast.

 Now, those of you who need to learn, let me preface this by saying, I don't need Obama being fooled into thinking nobody's listening to him when he speaks to find out what he really believes.

-I know Obama like every square inch of my glorious naked body, because I understand Democrats.
+I know Obama like every square inch of my glorious naked body because I understand Democrats.

-I understand liberals, and I'm not afraid to tell people that.
+And I'm not afraid to tell people that.

 But Obama thought he was having a private chat with campaign donors last night in Chicago.

-And uh he offered the most revealing behind-the-scenes account to date of his budget negotiations with Republican leaders last week.
+And he offered the most revealing behind-the-scenes account to date of his budget negotiations with Republican leaders last week.

 And it's always amazing when he thinks nobody's listening is when he opens up.